strimzi/proposals/031-custom_authentication.md

 ## Current situation

 Currently, numerous authentication methods are [supported](https://github.com/strimzi/strimzi-kafka-operator/tree/0.25.0/api/src/main/java/io/strimzi/api/kafka/model/authentication) in Strimzi, and allows the user to configure which one to use.
 In addition, in the case a custom *authorizer* needs to be used, this is also currently [supported](https://github.com/strimzi/strimzi-kafka-operator/blob/0.25.0/cluster-operator/src/main/java/io/strimzi/operator/cluster/model/KafkaBrokerConfigurationBuilder.java#L541-L549).

 However, there is no ability to specify custom authentication, which is what this proposal will focus on.

 ## Motivation

 Supporting custom authentication allows greater flexibility for users of Strimzi who may have bespoke/proprietary authentication requirements.
-This would greatly broaden user adoption of the operator, as it would also support more common authentication schemes, such as [Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/security_iam_service-with-iam.html), and attract users who have much more stringent requirements (i.e. proprietary auth).
+In addition, this would also ideally hopefully increase adoption of the operator, as it would allow for other popular third-party authentication schemes.

-The “cost” of supporting such feature should be minimal as well, as the expectation for custom authentication passes the complexity onto the user.
-Strimzi should strictly support the passing of configuration values, and nothing else.
-It’s up to the user to ensure their authn/z schemes can be integrated with Strimzi.
-Considering this also requires custom built Strimzi Kafka images in order to load custom classes on to the classpath, it’s also expected that will only really apply to highly technical/pro users.
+In addition, the cost of supporting custom authentication should be minimal as well, seeing as custom authn/z usually requires the end-user to build their own images.
+As a result, the level of expertise for such a user will be higher than the average adopter.
+It should also be noted that, it’s on the end-user to ensure that their custom authentication workflow works with Strimzi; the operator itself is strictly responsible for pushing down the necessary config to the broker pods.

+One down-side to note is that this may not incentive users of custom auth/n to contribute back to Strimzi with the images they have built, along with providing documentation for authentication scheme they’re using.

 ## Proposal

+### Workflow

-Add a CustomAuthenticationKafkaListener class, which supports an example of the following properties
+Add a CustomAuthenticationKafkaListener class, which would support the following properties.

 ```
 listener.name.<listener-name>.oauthbearer.sasl.client.callback.handler.class=